-It’s typically at this stage that onboarding transitions out of the hands of the founding team into the hands of a dedicated team such as the Customer Success or Support team.
+It’s typically at this stage that customer onboarding transitions out of the hands of the founding team into the hands of a dedicated team such as Customer Success or Support.

 As we worked with early-stage companies like Sprinto, Botminds, and Leucine, we noticed how companies looked at onboarding to build credibility with their customers besides starting their growth journey on a steady and strong footing.

-In the last four months since the Rocketlane launch, we’ve seen four distinct ways a dedicated onboarding tool benefits companies even low on the customer onboarding maturity spectrum.
+In the last four months since we launched, we’ve seen four distinct ways a dedicated onboarding tool benefits companies even low on the customer onboarding maturity spectrum.

 Today, mid-market and enterprise customers expect a certain level of maturity, even from early-stage startups.
-With an onboarding tool, companies can ensure better expectation-setting and management and fewer unpleasant surprises.
+With a customer onboarding tool, companies can ensure better expectation-setting and management and fewer unpleasant surprises.

-In the early stages, before accounts move into the renewals and QBR stages, customer success is mostly about driving implementation and adoption.
-With this focus on setting customers up to get value, it only makes sense to make accelerating Time-to-Value the top priority.
+In the early stages, before accounts move into the renewals and QBR stages, customer success is mostly about driving customer implementation and adoption.
+With this focus on setting customers up to get value, it only makes sense to make accelerating time to value (TTV) the top priority.

-Using an onboarding tool during the trial-and-error-heavy onboarding phase ensures that all the data, learnings, and insights from this phase are fed back into the system.
+Using a customer onboarding tool during the trial-and-error-heavy onboarding phase ensures that all the data, learnings, and insights from this phase are fed back into the system.

-Whether this means that playbooks get automatically revised or background data collection and analysis, an onboarding tool can be a strong forcing function to ensure that teams use iterations, data, and insights to inform future onboarding projects.
+Whether this means that playbooks get automatically revised or background data collection and analysis, a customer onboarding tool can be a strong forcing function to ensure that teams use iterations, data, and insights to inform future customer onboarding projects.

 In essence, this means that all the lessons of the zero-to-one journey are fed back into the system to ensure that all the groundwork and lessons learned are encapsulated within the tool for newer team members.

-Onboarding will always be an iterative and evolving process.
-Waiting for your onboarding processes to perfect themselves could be the reason why your CS function is unable to keep up with your business growth.
+Customer onboarding will always be an iterative and evolving process.
+Waiting for your customer onboarding processes to perfect themselves could be the reason why your CS function is unable to keep up with your business growth.

-As you grow and work with newer and different customers, your onboarding methodology needs to evolve with your business growth.
-An onboarding tool might be just what you need to do that.
+As you grow and work with newer and different customers, your customer onboarding methodology needs to evolve with your business growth.
+A customer onboarding tool might be just what you need to do that.